Covid 19 coronavirus: Three new cases in community and six 'historical' cases

 The person was one of the close contacts of the man who tested positive at the weekend.
 They shared a chartered flight from Christchurch to Auckland on September 11 after spending 14 days in managed isolation, during which they both tested negative.

-This morning director general of health Ashley Bloomfield revealed new measures to further tighten the border.
+This morning director general of health Dr Ashley Bloomfield revealed new measures to further tighten the border.

 "The aircrews coming in from overseas-based airlines will now be housed in managed isolation facilities before they fly out again," he said.